-Although all major air emission sources from the Sasol plants would be included in the dispersion simulations, a number of small emitters may have been excluded, and when combined, may potentially add up to be a significant portion.
+Although all major air emission sources from Natref would be included in the dispersion simulations, a number of small emitters may have been excluded, and when combined, may potentially add up to be a significant portion.
 It is therefore expected that the observed pollutant concentration levels would be higher than the predicted concentrations.